tonykylim/XenLoom_beta/README.md

 ### Collecting Data

-1. Use the videocapturetest.py script to view the webcam feed.
+1. Run the videocapturetest.py script to view the webcam feed.
 Ensure that:
    - The petri dish is centered
    - The webcam is positioned directly overhead
    - No glare obscures the petri dish
 2. Open "background image settings" in windows system settings, and from the dropdown menu select "solid color".
    - Set the background to white if doing dark looming stimuli experiments.
    - Set the background to black if doing bright looming stimuli experiments.
-3. Place the videocapturethread python script in a directory where you would like to save the behavioural data.
+3. Place the stimpresent-videocapturethread.py script in a directory where you would like to save the behavioural data.
 4. Open PsychoPy and open the videocapturethread script.
 Press the run button (Control + R).
 5. Fill in the prompt that pops up with the following info:
    - Animal ID